-Trusted Reviews has compiled everything we know about the PS5 including all the latest news, rumours, release date, price and more and we’ll be continually updating this page with all we know as we hear it, so let’s go.
+Trusted Reviews has compiled everything you need to know about PS5 including all the latest news, specs, games, price, release date and more.
+We’ll be updating this page all the time, so be sure to keep it bookmarked!

 PS5 release date – When is the PlayStation 5 coming out?